Meta-Learning the Inductive Biases of Simple Neural Circuits: Meta-Learning the Inductive Biases

 The algorithm is inductively biased towards higher eigenvalue eigenfunctions; i.e., fewer training points are needed to reach a given generalisation error when fitting high vs.~low eigenvalue eigenfunctions.
 General functions can be understood by projecting onto the eigenbasis.
 Hence our meta-learner, in searching for kernel regression's easiest-to-generalise non-constant function, should choose the highest eigenvalue eigenfunction.

 To test this, we meta-learn the inductive bias of a two-layer neural network with fixed first layer weights.
 We sample data uniformly from the sphere and randomly connect a large hidden layer of ReLU neurons to the three input neurons.
 The elements of this random weight matrix are drawn \textit{iid} from a standard normal, and the learning algorithm performs ridge regression on the hidden layer activities.
-Previous work has analytically derived the kernel for this network, and computed its eigenfunctions \citep{cho2009kernel, mairal2018machine}, which are spherical harmonics.
+Previous work has analytically derived the kernel for this network, and computed its eigenfunctions \citep{cho2009kernel, mairal2018machine}, which are spherical harmonics\footnote{Spherical harmonics are an orthonormal basis of functions of increasing frequency defined on the sphere, analgously to sines and cosines on the circle.}.
 The higher the frequency of the spherical harmonic the lower its eigenvalue.
 Matching this, our network meta-learns one of the set of lowest frequency spherical harmonics, Fig.~2C.